emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

                                                                Where there is knowledge, there is not a lot of discussions, and everyone knows what and how to do it.
-                                                               Introduce using of a catalog of code smells, the catalog of refactorings, the approach of design by refactoring.
+                                                               Introduce using of a catalog of code smells, the catalog of refactorings, the approach of "Designing Through Refactoring".
                                                                Introduce reading technical literature into corporate culture.

 You can't implement a new feature without refactoring.
-This is normal if you use the approach of design by refactoring.
+This is normal if you use the approach of "Designing Through Refactoring".
                                                                But if the cause is a lack of design skills, you have to improve the skills of the team.
                                                                Introduce a Collaborative Development Practice to share experience.